Mindframe guidelines for communicating about mental ill-health

 Myths Facts

-There are many types of mental illnesses and many kinds of symptoms or effects
+There are many experiences of mental health concerns and many kinds of symptoms or effects.

-Anyone can develop a mental illness and no one is immune to mental health problems.
-Cultural background may affect how people experience mental illness and how they understand and interpret the symptoms of mental illness
+Anyone can develop a mental illness and no one is immune to mental health concerns.
+Cultural background may affect how people experience mental illness and how they understand and interpret the symptoms of mental illness.

-People with a mental illness differ in appearance to others in the community
+People experiencing mental health concerns differ in appearance to others in the community.

-People with mental illness do not look any different from others in the community
+People experiencing mental health concerns do not look any different from others in the community.

 What about online?